tgb20/StreamLink/README.md

 ```

 ## Events
-*Link version of a HTTP return, but all devices subscribe to all events*
+*StreamLink version of a HTTP return, but all devices subscribe to all events*

 ### When a link is created
 When a link is created this event is emitted from the server.
 It can be ignored by any device, but the one that requested it.